Skip to main content Skip to navigation Skip to footer

 The fork is a byte-for-byte copy of the parent’s image.
 Whatever’s in .env is in the fork’s .env.
 The fork’s containers boot.
 They read the same Stripe key.
 They call the same Stripe API with production credentials.
 From Stripe’s side, that call is you.

 That’s a bad day.
+Ask me how I know.

-time rdc repo secret set --name my-app --key STRIPE_KEY --value sk_test_xxx --mode file --current ""
+rdc repo secret set --name my-app --key STRIPE_KEY --value sk_test_xxx --mode file

 file mode never puts the value in the container’s environment.
 It writes it to /run/secrets/stripe_key instead, using Docker’s standard mechanism.
+Prefer this for anything sensitive.

-List what you have:
+Step 3: List what you have

-time rdc repo secret list --name my-app
+rdc repo secret list --name my-app

 Wire it into compose